binzailani3136/crudl-example-express/README.md

 ## Notes
 While this example is simple, there's still a couple of more advanced features in order to represent a real-world scenario.

-## Connectors & Collections
+## Connectors & Descriptors
-In order for CRUDL to work, you mainly need to define _connectors_ and _collections_.
+In order for CRUDL to work, you mainly need to define _connectors_ and _descriptors_.

 ### Connectors
 The _connectors_ provide the views with a unified access to different APIs like REST or GraphQL.
 Each _connector_ usually represents a single API endpoint and implements the CRUD methods (create, read, update, delete).
 Moreover, the _connector_ handles pagination and transforms the request/response.